Silver for Financial Preparedness

 I know many people believe that FDIC insurance protects you from losing your money, but the FDIC wasn’t designed for wide-scale financial disasters.
 In fact, the FDIC only has enough money to cover a small fraction of the funds that are on reserve at the bank.

-2. The bank only has to keep 10% of your money on reserve, and can loan out the other 90% (this is called fractional reserve lending).
+The bank only has to keep 10% of your money on reserve, and can loan out the other 90% (this is called fractional reserve banking).

 In a wide scale financial disaster, the bank doesn’t have to give you your money back – they can actually keep it to repay their investors first.

-You obviously don’t want to keep a ton of cash at home, so the bank is a safe place to store it, especially if it’s a large amount.
+You obviously don’t want to keep a ton of cash at home, so the bank is the ideal place to store it, especially if it’s a large amount.
 However, I would recommend trading some of that money for silver so you can diversify your emergency fund, and be more financially prepared.

 And when I say silver, I mean real, actual silver that you hold in your possession.
 Not digital silver in the form of ETFs.
 For preparedness reasons, you want physical possession of your precious metals.